Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 ### Pay Attention To Intel

-Knowledge is power -- you can catch wind of enemy locations, and movements hours before they happen, giving you the chance to evade, intercept, or ambush.
+Knowledge is power -- you can learn of locations, and catch wind of enemy movements hours before they happen, giving you the chance to evade, intercept, or ambush.

 ## Your First Day